Two women accused of killing Kim Jong Nam, the 46-year-old estranged half brother of North Korea's dictator, were charged with murder on Wednesday.

 Authorities are seeking seven other people as they continue to investigate the death, the New York Times reported.

-Other suspects include a senior official at the North Korean embassy in Malaysia's capitol city and a person who works for the state airline, BBC News reported.
+Other suspects include a senior official at the North Korean embassy in Malaysia's capital city and a person who works for the state airline, BBC News reported.

 Kim Jong Nam was previously caught in 2001 at an airport in Japan trying to use a fake passport from the Dominican Republic.
 He told immigration authorities at the time he had wanted to visit Tokyo Disneyland.